dialchain/dial/specs/Validator.md

 This is the identifiier of this assertion method.
 A declaration can contain many assertion methods.

 ## [declaration][i][assertionMethod][member]
-Members entries references other participants (simple or organization) that can vote to the extend of shares they hold.
+Member entries reference other participants (simple or organization) that can vote to the extend of shares they hold.

 ## [declaration][i][assertionMethod][member][shares]
 States the number of shares assigned to this member.